Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/presets/http.md

 title: HTTP
 ---

-HTTP presets are for sending HTTP requests.
-They are often used to send commands to Projectors and similar devices.
+HTTP presets are for sending HTTP requests (you'll sometimes see these called "curl" requests online).
+They are often used to send commands to projectors and other AV hardware.
+They can also be used to send webhooks, using services such as IFTTT.

 ![HTTP editing](@site/static/img/tutorial/admin/admin-preset-http.png)